GenesisCipher-Labs/genesiscipherlabs-blockchain-prague/README.md

 # Shanghai Blockchain

 ## Note
-We plan to keep this repository up to date with the Ethereum protocol-thus maintaining a mainnet‐fork environment to test protocols.
+We plan to keep this repository up to date with the Ethereum protocol-thus maintaining a mainnet‐fork environment to test DApps and protocols.

 ## Overview